-If your ability to work is impacted by a physical or mental disability, you might be able to collect a MEPP disability pension, even if you are younger than 55 years of age.
+If a member’s ability to work is impacted by a physical or mental disability, they might be able to collect a MEPP disability pension, even if they are younger than 55 years of age.

-If you have Combined Pensionable Service (CPS), then being an active or deferred MEPP member includes pensionable service earned with the Public Service Pension Plan before July 1, 2007.
+If they have Combined Pensionable Service (CPS), then being an active or deferred MEPP member includes pensionable service earned with the Public Service Pension Plan before July 1, 2007.

-You can start to collect a partial or total disability pension prior to reaching the age of 55.
-If you are already 55 years of age or older and you are vested, you can apply to begin your MEPP pension.
+A member can start to collect a partial or total disability pension prior to reaching the age of 55.
+If they are already 55 years of age or older and are vested, they can apply to begin their MEPP pension.

-A disability pension is based on your years of pensionable service and the average of your highest five consecutive years of salary.
-The pension will be paid for your lifetime, unless your circumstances change and you no longer meet the qualifications.
+A disability pension is based on a member’s years of pensionable service and the average of their highest five consecutive years of salary.
+The pension will be paid for the member’s lifetime, unless their circumstances change and they no longer meet the qualifications.

 To qualify, you must:

 • be an active or deferred MEPP member before July 1, 2007.
-If you have CPS, this includes pensionable service earned with the Public Service Pension Plan (PSPP) before July 1, 2007;
+If they have CPS, this includes pensionable service earned with the Public Service Pension Plan (PSPP) before July 1, 2007;

-• have at least five years of MEPP pensionable service (in other words, to be vested);
+• have at least five years of MEPP pensionable service (in other words, be vested);

-• have left your funds in MEPP (if you are a deferred member);
+• have left their funds in MEPP (if they are a deferred member);

-• not be able to perform your regular work duties because of physical or mental inability;
+• not be able to perform their regular work duties because of physical or mental inability;

 • not be receiving a temporary disability benefit from Workers' Compensation Board (WCB); and